szalashaska/my-vertical-world/README.md

 - Pagination.jsx: controlls for paginated content.
 - ZoomController.jsx: zooms in and out canvas with routes.

+#### components/styled

+Folder with styled components.
+Some of styled components was saved separately for clearer code.

 #### constans

 Folder with files and variables that will not be changed.
+Contains GlobalStyles, where some commonly used styled components are.

 #### contexts